caesar0301/http-sniffer/README.md

-About Program
+http-sniffer
 ==========

-A tool to sniffer HTTP header records beyond TCP flow info.
+A tool to sniff HTTP header records beyond TCP flow info.

 Each line represents a TCP flow and its HTTP messages in json format.